 Research Into Sustainability Issues

 Cardiff University is internationally recognised as being among the top tier of Britain's research-intensive universities.
 The University is also unusual in the degree to which sustainable development research is a key strength across a wide range of disciplines.
 This strength is reflected in a number of major research funding awards and the establishment of leading research centres, including the cross-University Sustainable Places Research Institute.

-- The Centre for Automotive Industry Research (CAIR), based at the Business School, which specialises in sustainability research including the development of more sustainable manufacturing systems and an environmental rating system for cars;
+- The Centre for Automotive Industry Research (CAIR), based at the Business School, which focuses on the broader business, strategic, social, environmental and economic impacts of global automobility and of the sector that provides it;

 - The Centre for Research in the Built Environment (CRiBE), based at the Welsh School of Architecture at Cardiff University, with a primary aim in the effective and sustainable design, construction and operation of the built environment;